nightconcept/any2/project/night-test-prd.md

 ### 2.2.
 Test Case Management

-- **Description:** Test cases are organized into "Test Modules".
-Each module is a class implementing the `NightTest.ITestModule` interface, which defines a method to provide a collection of individual test cases.
+- **Description:** Test cases are organized into "Test Groups".
+Each group is a class implementing the `NightTest.Core.ITestGroup` interface, which defines a method to provide a collection of individual test cases.
     - Each individual test case is then implemented as a class that fulfills two contracts:
-        1.  `NightTest.ITestCase`: Provides metadata like test name, type (Automated/Manual), and description.
+        1.  `NightTest.Core.ITestCase`: Provides metadata like test name, type (Automated/Manual), and description.
 It also includes a method for the orchestrator to provide a `TestRunner` instance.
         2.  `Night.IGame`: Implements the necessary methods (`Load`, `Update`, `Draw`, input handlers, etc.) to run as a standalone game via `Night.Framework.Run()`.

   - Each test case is responsible for: